go-task/task/docs/docs/usage.md

 ```

 Task uses [mvdan.cc/sh](https://mvdan.cc/sh/), a native Go sh
 interpreter.
-So you can write sh/bash commands and it will work even on
+So you can write sh/bash commands, and it will work even on
 Windows, where `sh` or `bash` are usually not available.
 Just remember any
 executable called must be available by the OS or in PATH.